Langton's Classification of Australian Wine

 Langton's Classification of Australian Wine is a listing of fine Australian wines compiled by wine-specialist auction house and online merchant Langton's.
 The Classification is a ranking of the best-performing Australian wines based on secondary market support over a minimum of 10 vintages.
 It was first published in 1991.
 The Classification is divided into three categories - Exceptional, Outstanding and Excellent - and new editions have appeared at intervals of approximately five years.
 The seventh edition was published in August 2018 and includes 136 of Australia's finest wines.
 Editions of the classification are identified by Roman numerals.

-Langton's has been owned by Woolworths since 2009, until 2021 when it was spun off with other liquor businesses to make Endeavour Group.
+Langton's was previously owned by Woolworths from 2009, until 2021 when it was spun off with other liquor businesses to make Endeavour Group.

 Langton's Classification of Australian Wine VII

 The most recent Classification was released in August 2018.
 Classification VII has three tiers; the Classification V had four tiers.